MXVG/CoilSims/README.md

 # Coilgun-Simulator
 Simulation using FEMM to simulate a iron slug accelerated through a magnetic field induced by current in inductors part of a RLC circuit.

-Just run python file in folder with CoilSetup.xlsx (your coil configuration) to start simulation
+Just run python file in folder with StageSetup.xlsx (your coil configuration) to start simulation

 # Examples
 Folders contain example output